Vegans avoid eating animal foods for environmental, ethical, or health reasons.

 Fermented plant foods are good sources of probiotic bacteria, which may help improve immune function and digestive health.

-Whole grains, cereals and pseudocereals are good sources of complex carbs, fiber, and iron, as well as B vitamins, magnesium, phosphorus, zinc and selenium.
+Whole grains, cereals, and pseudocereals are good sources of complex carbs, fiber, and iron, as well as B vitamins, magnesium, phosphorus, zinc, and selenium.

-That said, some varieties are more nutritious than others, especially when it comes to protein.
+However, some varieties are more nutritious than others, especially when it comes to protein.

-The nutrient choline is important for the health of your liver, brain and nervous system.
+The nutrient choline is important for the health of your liver, brain, and nervous system.

 Our bodies can produce it, but only in small amounts.
 That’s why it’s considered an essential nutrient that you must get from your diet.

-Choline can be found in small amounts in a wide variety of fruits, vegetables, nuts, legumes and grains.
+Choline can be found in small amounts in a wide variety of fruits, vegetables, nuts, legumes, and grains.

 For instance, mashed banana is a great substitute for eggs in baking recipes.